 - Stemming all tokens based on your chosen primary search language

 - Adding the synonyms from your library for matching tokens

 The initial index is automatically created when you save an article.
 If you make a change to your search settings that affects how the data is processed, your knowledge base will need to be reindexed.
 Reindexing is the process of reanalyzing and redigesting all of your content.

 During a reindex, full search will be disabled but autosuggest search based off of article titles will still work.
-Reindexing normally takes less than a minute, but larger sites or sites with very lengthy articles could take longer.
+Reindexing normally takes less than a minute, but larger sites or sites with very lengthy articles could take significantly longer.

 Stemming is the process of reducing words to their base or root form.
 For example, "searching", "searches", and "searcher" can all be reduced to the word "search".
 This is called the stem.
 In our search, stemming happens automatically in the background as part of indexing and reindexing processes.

 Stemming helps make search smarter.
 It's how search engines can find the results you want even when you don't type the exact words.